By the slice, by the pie, Rome-style, Neapolitan. So many options and so many places, but where can we find the best pizza in Rome?

-This is a list of more of what they are considered some of the best pizza places in Rome that I haven’t tried but I will with time, constantly updating this guide with more insight.
+This is a list of more of what are considered some of the best pizza places in Rome that I haven’t tried but I will with time, constantly update this guide with more insight.

 - I Magnifici – Naples style pizza.
 Address: Via Teodorico 30-40.
 Phone: 06 4424 9536.

 - Il Carroccio – Naples style pizza.
 Address: Via del Carroccio 9.
 Phone: 06 4423 7018.